sysfatal/sysfatal.github.io/polyglottar-en.md

 archiver used in UNIX (it was used for tape backups).

 This post describes a TAR+ELF polyglot PoC: **polyglottar**.
-The file is identified as a TAR file, but it's also a binary file that can be executed in a Linux system.
+The file is identified and used as a TAR, but it's also an ELF binary that can be executed in a Linux system.

 I am not the first one focusing on the